Best Screws For Stud Mounting: The Ultimate Guide

 #89/6411/64Light wood construction, furniture, cabinets, mounting TV on stud walls

-#105/323/16General construction, heavy duty furniture, decks, mounting standard cabinets on stud walls
+#105/323/16Heavy-duty construction, hanging doors or mounting heavy cabinets on stud walls

-#1211/647/32Heavy duty construction, hanging doors or mounting heavy cabinets on stud walls
+#1211/647/32Heavy-duty construction, hanging doors, or mounting heavy cabinets on stud walls

 NOTE: The screw threads can be traditional (thread diameter is the same as shank diameter) or modern (thread diameter is greater than shank diameter).
 Traditional screw threads are created by cutting into the shank.
 Modern screw threads are created by rolling the shank.